semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 The rule specifies the sanitizer `sanitize_input(...)`, so any expression that matches that pattern will be considered sanitized.
 In particular, the expression `sanitize_input(data)` will be labeled as sanitized.
 Even if `data` is tainted, as it occurs inside a piece of sanitized code, it will not produce any findings.

-Finally, the rule specifes that anything matching either `html_output(...)` or `eval(...)` should be regarded as a sink.
-There are two calls `html_output(data)` and both are labeled as sinks.
-The first one in `route1` is not reported because `data` gets sanitized before reaching the sink, whereas the second one in `route2` is reported because `data` reaches the sink still being tainted.
+Finally, the rule specifies that anything matching either `html_output(...)` or `eval(...)` should be regarded as a sink.
+There are two calls `html_output(data)` that are both labeled as sinks.
+The first one in `route1` is not reported because `data` is sanitized before reaching the sink, whereas the second one in `route2` is reported because `data` that reaches the sink is still tainted.

 You can find more examples of taint rules in the [Semrep Registry](https://semgrep.dev/r?owasp=injection%2Cxss), for instance: [express-sandbox-code-injection](https://semgrep.dev/editor?registry=javascript.express.security.express-sandbox-injection.express-sandbox-code-injection).